CLICK HERE to contact Support

 General Information

 All clips are designed for use on Windows Media Player (or one that is configured to accept wmv media files), preferably with the latest version installed.
 In some cases, clips are formatted for playing only on DivX players, although there is usually a Windows Media (wmv) version provided as an alternative.
 These clips are fully tested before going live and any issues you have playing them are likely to be with your media player or the way your PC is configured.
+To ensure smooth downloading and playing of video clips we strongly urge you to ensure you have both an up-to-date browser and the latest Media Player software installed on your computer.
+These two items alone cause over 90% of video issues.

 Videos won't play online

 Because the video files are extremely large and bit rates high it is recommended you download them rather than play them online.
 If you are using Internet Explorer right click on the video link and choose 'Save target as' to download the video.
 Other browsers have similar download functionality.
-In some cases videos are contained in zip files and will need to be downloaded anyway.
-See above for details.

 Windows Media Player tells me I have a missing Codec